Principal Scientist

 Short Bio

-David is a Principal Scientist at Galois, Inc., where he builds programming languages and analysis tools which help programmers build reliable software.
-In particular, these languages and tools are designed for security-sensitive settings, and when applied, result in systems which are immune to large classes of defects.
-David received his BS from the University of Utah, MS from Harvard University, Ph.D. from the University of Maryland, and was previously an Assistant Professor at the University of Vermont before joining Galois.Medium Bio
+David is a Principal Scientist at Stealth Software Technologies where he builds programming languages and analysis tools that help programmers build reliable software.
+These tools are designed specifically for security-sensitive and privacy-sensitive settings, and result in systems that are immune to large classes of security and privacy defects.
+David received his BS from the University of Utah, MS from Harvard University, PhD from the University of Maryland, and was previously an Assistant Professor at the University of Vermont before joining Stealth Software Technologies.

-David is a Principal Scientist at Galois, Inc., where he builds programming languages and analysis tools which help programmers build reliable software.
-In particular, these languages and tools are designed for security-sensitive settings, and when applied, result in systems which are immune to large classes of defects.
-David leverages state-of-the-art approaches, include program analysis, type checking, mechanized verification, differential privacy and secure multiparty computation.
-David considers a strong adversary when securing systems: the well-intended developer who accidentally misused security-relevant technology, such as cryptography or differential privacy.
-To combat this adversary, David co-designs programming languages in concert with verification tools to combat these defects, while also maintaining a usable, general-purpose programming environment for the developer.
-David received his BS from the University of Utah, MS from Harvard University, Ph.D. from the University of Maryland, and was previously an Assistant Professor at the University of Vermont before joining Galois.Links
+David is a Principal Scientist at Stealth Software Technologies where he builds programming languages and analysis tools that help programmers build reliable software.
+These tools are designed specifically for security-sensitive and privacy-sensitive settings, and result in systems that are immune to large classes of security and privacy defects.
+David approaches building better systems through a number of methods, including static and dynamic program analysis, type systems, mechanized verification, differential privacy and secure multiparty computation.
+David builds tools that secure systems against a wide range of adversaries, ranging from directly malicious actors, to the well-intended software developer who accidentally misused security-or-privacy-relevant technology, such as cryptography or differential privacy.
+To combat these adversaries, David co-designs programming languages in concert with verification tools while also maintaining a usable, high-level, and general-purpose programming environment for application developers.
+David received his BS from the University of Utah, MS from Harvard University, PhD from the University of Maryland, and was previously an Assistant Professor at the University of Vermont before joining Stealth Software Technologies